If you have been dumped, there are problems to texting your ex when trying to get them back that you need to know about.

 5. It takes away topics, stories, and conversations that you can have in person.
 Have you ever been at dinner with your ex and said, “I wanted to tell you about…oh, that’s right, I already texted you about that.”
 If you text all the time, you will run out of things to talk about in person.
 The in-person interactions are, by far, the most powerful, most attractive, and most meaningful that you can have.
 Texting can support those things, but should not replace or take away from those.

-The exception is if you are in a long distance relationship for a time (cam calls are best then), but as a general rule, make sure that texting is controlled, minimized, and a distant second or third behind actually being with that person.
-A phone call is actually better because it feels more personal, you can hear tone of voice, and your interactions are more like they are in person.
+The exception is if you are in a long distance relationship for a time (webcam or Facetime) calls are best then), but as a general rule, make sure that texting is controlled, minimized, and a distant second or third behind actually being with that person.
+A phone call is actually better because than a text because it feels more personal, you can hear tone of voice, and your interactions are more like they are in person.
 But in today’s world, gone are the days where you just call.
 You need to “set up,” the call.
 A simple text saying, “Can you take a call?” will prevent you from looking pathetic by calling at the wrong time and your significant other or ex associating you with annoyance resulting from them not being able to answer.

 I’m Not Against Texting When You Are In A Relationship

 Wanting to text your ex is normal after a breakup.
 It’s also normal when you are together in your relationship.
 Some other dating coaches who I respect (and some who I don’t) teach that men, especially, should not text their girlfriend except to reply, set up a date, and then end the texting interaction.
 In today’s world, especially if you are dating someone born after 1990, that’s just not going to work well except with certain women who have certain personalities and/or experiences.